dln/loglady/README.md

 <img src="http://i.imgur.com/jPZF7.jpg" style="float:right" />

-loglady is a thin wrapper around [slf4j](http://slf4j.org/), providing ai simple API similar to [Python's logging module](http://docs.python.org/library/logging.html).
+loglady is a thin wrapper around [slf4j](http://slf4j.org/), providing a simple API similar to [Python's logging module](http://docs.python.org/library/logging.html).

-Using slf4j, you may use whatever logging implementation suits your application.
-[Logback](http://logback.qos.ch/) is a good choice.
+Using slf4j, you're free to choose whatever logging implementation suits your application or taste, but [Logback](http://logback.qos.ch/) seems like a good default.

 The goal of the project is to be very simple, while adding as little overhead as possible.